 - 1. The principle method of fund dispersal will be to directly fund suitable Local Authority projects intended to support and improve WEEE collections, treatment and reuse in future, as was the case for the 2014 compliance fee fund (2015 compliance fee fund was insufficient to make this viable) - 2.
-By paying an amount into the PBS in order to offset the costs incurred by schemes in meeting regulation 34 requests - 3.
 Through making available some of the fund to conduct appropriate research and feasibility studies as may be required by Defra in the national interests to ensure future UK compliance with the WEEE Directive.
-Other projects that contribute to stability and efficiency of the system in the interests of all stakeholders could also be considered at Defra's discretion.
+Other projects that contribute to stability and efficiency of the operation of the system in the interests of all stakeholders could also be considered at Defra's discretion.

-It is not possible at this stage to determine the relative size of these elements as the total fund will not be known until March 2017.
+It is not possible at this stage to determine the relative size of these elements as the total fund will not be known until March 2018.
 We propose that once the total fund is known the fee operator has further discussions with Defra to determine the relative merits of the alternatives described above.
 The amount assigned to each purpose can then be determined.